jcbtfn/week4_09challenge_diary/lib/diary_recipe.md

 Put or write the user story here.
 Add any clarifying notes you might have.

     As a user
-    So that I can record my experiences
+    So that I can record my experiences (add) - DONE
     I want to keep a regular diary < this would be the main object

     As a user
-    So that I can reflect on my experiences
-    I want to read my past diary entries < diary entries << get the content
+    So that I can reflect on my experiences (list?) - DONE I want to read my past diary entries < diary entries << get the content

     As a user
-    So that I can reflect on my experiences in my busy day I want to select diary entries to read based on how much time I have and my reading speed
+    So that I can reflect on my experiences in my busy day (suggestion(time)) - DONE I want to select diary entries to read based on how much time I have and my reading speed

     As a user
-    So that I can keep track of my tasks
-    I want to keep a todo list along with my diary < todo list
+    So that I can keep track of my tasks (show_todolist) - DONE I want to keep a todo list along with my diary < todo list

     As a user
-    So that I can keep track of my contacts
+    So that I can keep track of my contacts - DONE
     I want to see a list of all of the mobile phone numbers in all my diary entries < list of all mobile phone numbers in the diary entries... an object contacts showing in the diary entries which at the same time are in the main object
     // Empieza por + o por 00?
 Tiene X dígitos?
 Empieza por 020/07...? < esto depende de si empieza por + o por 00 > just UK - then +44